ChewBaccaYeti/todo_list_task/README.md

 npm run full
 ```

-This command uses concurrently to run multiple scripts at the same tiime, and nodemon is used for hot-reloading on the server.
+This command uses concurrently to run multiple scripts at the same time, and nodemon is used for hot-reloading on the server.

+!Important reminder for project - click twice on task title to redact it

+I used POSTMAN to check every http request

 <--TEMPLATE DESCRIPTION-->